Here we explore the theory and practice of attachment parenting so you can see whether this style – or elements of it – might be right for you.

 Securely attached toddlers and children may score better in intelligence tests.
 They also score better at communication, cognitive engagement and the desire to learn new skills (Ding et al, 2014).

 Better stress response, linked to touch

 Research has shown babies who received skin-to-skin contact in the first weeks of life had developed, by age 10, more healthy stress response mechanisms, had better sleep patterns, and better cognitive control (Feldman et al, 2014).
-Caressing babies who are at high risk of developing abnormal stress responses has also show to prevent these responses developing (Sharp et al, 2012).
+Caressing babies who are at high risk of developing abnormal stress responses has also been shown to prevent these responses developing (Sharp et al, 2012).

 Why has this method been criticised?

 Attachment parenting has its critics for several reasons: